-"Growing" crystals with borax powder (a mineral that is sold as a laundry detergent booster) and pipe cleaners is a popular kid’s craft and fun science experiment.
+Growing crystals with borax powder (a mineral that is sold as a laundry detergent booster) and pipe cleaners is a popular kid’s craft and fun science experiment.
 All you need is a pot, some boiling water, some powdered borax, and something for the borax crystals to stick to and grow on – that’s how you grow crystals with borax!
-After finding a tutorial online, late one night, I found myself in line at a big box supermarket with only pipe cleaners, food colouring, borax, and a carton of almond milk (I had a craving for hot chocolate) in my basket.
-Her tutorial for borax crystals is fabulous but, after a little trial and error, I made a few adjustments that helped produce some seriously huge, glittering borax crystals.
+After finding a tutorial online, late one night I found myself in line at a big box supermarket with only pipe cleaners, food coloring, and powdered borax in my shopping basket.
+After a little trial and error, I made a few adjustments that helped produce some seriously huge, intensely glittering borax crystals.
 I’ll show you exactly, step by step, how I made GIANT DIY borax crystals, including my trial and error process so you can learn how to consistently grow perfect borax crystals – and why the other tutorials might not work.
-If you’ve made borax crystals before and they turned out small, sparse or wimpy, read on for some borax crystal trouble shooting tips and borax crystal growing SECRET!
+If you’ve made borax crystals before and they turned out small, sparse or wimpy, read on for my borax crystal trouble shooting tips and borax crystal growing SECRET!

 - Powdered Borax

-- Pipe cleaners (white, or the colour of the crystal you want to make – the fuzzier the better)
+- White pipe cleaners (or the colour of the crystal you want to make – the fuzzier the better)

 - Pencil or food skewer